How can we help you?

 Time Zone Check

 Accurate time is critical for analyses in Solar.
-Even a small mismatch of a few minutes can cause noticeable discrepancies with other data and lead to large errors.
+Even a small mismatch of a few minutes can cause noticeable discrepancies and lead to large errors.
 Time zone is basic to the time accuracy but it is often incorrectly set in filed data and leads to hours of time error.
 The check verifies that timestamps look aligned with the expected timezone.

 If the test fails, check your data and provide the correct time zone before further analyses.